nmahammad/ecommerce-django/README.md

 ## Disclaimer ⚠️

 **This project is for educational purposes only** and is not intended for production use.
 It should not be used as a basis for real-world eCommerce websites without significant security and scalability enhancements.

-## Getting Started 🏁

-To get started with this project, follow the **installation instructions** in the `README.md` file.
-You can set up a local development environment to explore and modify the code.

 ## Contributions 🤝